-- a.
+- aA.
 Any faculty member who has a grievance, as defined in Section 607(3) of The Code, may file a petition for redress in accordance with the procedure established by the constituent institution.
 The petition of the faculty member shall be in writing and shall set forth in detail the nature of the grievance and against whom the grievance is directed.
 The petitioner shall set forth any information that he or she considers pertinent to the grievance.
-The faculty member shall deliver a copy of the petition to the respondent administrator by certified mail or by another means that provides proof of delivery. - b.
-When a decision not to promote is made at the same time as a decision not to reappoint a faculty member, all challenges to those decisions will proceed pursuant to Policy 101.3.1.
-When a

-- decision not to promote is not made as a part of a reappointment decision, campus policy shall determine which faculty committee has jurisdiction to hear such disputes. - c.
+The faculty member shall deliver a copy of the petition to the respondent administrator by certified mail or by another means that provides proof of delivery. - bB.
+When a decision not to promote is made at the same time as a decision not to reappoint a faculty member, all challenges to those decisions will proceed pursuant to Policy Section 101.3.1 of the UNC Policy Manual.
+When a decision not to promote is not made as a part of a reappointment decision, campus policy shall determine which faculty committee has jurisdiction to hear such disputes. - eC.
 Unless the parties to the grievance have participated in mediation prior to the faculty member's filing the petition, before taking any action on the petition, the faculty grievance committee shall refer the matter for mediation in accordance with the policies of the constituent institution.